Academics

 • History of Black Rochester

 At Allendale Columbia, we prepare students for the world they will inherit.
-In our trusting and responsive environment, students in nursery through grade 12 grow in confidence and develop scholastic independence.
+In our trusting and responsive environment, students 18 months through grade 12 grow in confidence and develop scholastic independence.